Staff Prep 26: Load Balancing Strategies — L4 vs L7, Health Checks & Consistent Hashing

 L4 vs L7 load balancing

-Layer 4 (transport): The balancer sees TCP packets but not their content.
-It routes based on IP address and port.
-Fast (no HTTP parsing), but blind to application-level information.
-Cannot route by URL path, HTTP headers, or request method.
+An L4 balancer sees TCP packets, not their contents.
+It routes on IP address and port.
+That makes it fast (no HTTP parsing) but blind to anything at the application layer.
+It cannot route by URL path, HTTP header or method.

-Layer 7 (application): The balancer terminates the HTTP connection and reads the full request.
-It can route by URL path, headers, cookies, request body, and more.
-Slower than L4 (HTTP parsing overhead), but enables content-based routing.
+An L7 balancer terminates the HTTP connection and reads the full request.
+It can route by URL path, headers, cookies and even request body.
+You pay the cost of parsing, and you get real routing in exchange.

 text